abhisheks008/DL-Simplified/Smartphone Processors Classification/readme.md

 2.Then I analyze the data and filter out the features which has the impact on the output.
 3.Then I create two sets one of output and other of input.
 4.Then I split data in train and test.
-5.Then I apply the ANN model to it.
+5.Then I apply the three different ANN model to it.
+Then take the weighted average to get the best accuracy.

 **MODELS USED**